xtaran/conkerorrc/README.md

 Conkeror
 --------

-Conkeror's git repository is at http://repo.or.cz/w/conkeror.git, but there's also a copy at http://github.com/retroj/conkeror for those who like GitHub.
+Conkeror's git repository is
+[at repo.or.cz](http://repo.or.cz/w/conkeror.git), but there's also a copy [at GitHub](http://github.com/retroj/conkeror) for those who like GitHub.